transientBug/transientbug-rails/README.md

  - JQuery for basic stuff
  - React for advanced stuff
  - Webpack 4 & Sprockets
-   - Node 8 with the webpacker gem
+   - Node 16 with the webpacker gem
    - Current thoughts are to ditch Sprockets, idk.

-~A Paw.app file is provided and I try to keep it up to date with the current API.~ Currently the paw file has been removed but I'm working on a better replacement.

 # Testing
 Chrome headless is being setup for the capybara tests, you should install it